rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 And this "glue" code was only the tip of the iceberg.

 It was the job of a collection of different tools to fetch sensor readings from remote loggers & import these files to the "timeseries" database,  any of which going wrong caused issues downstream.
 So for a year I (mostly) avoided touching this.

 And there certainly were problems.

 In one case, a tool that fetches files of sensor readings from remote sensors (`LoggerNet`) went down for a few days.
 Upon restoring it we noticed that the "readings" database was missing a few days of readings, and the tool that imports these files to this database (`LNDB`) refused to backfill these missing readings.
 So I had to manually import each file for each gap.

 In another case,  I attempted to update `pandas`, a 3rd party `Python` library used to "glue" the pipeline together, to the latest version.
 This update resulted in invalid sensor readings being exported from the system to analysts.
 It took us a few weeks to notice & luckily had no impact, but was stressful nonetheless.

 If something doesn't work,  this team can't do their job.

-So eventually I decided that something had to be done ...
+So when I was finally confident that I could rebuild the data pipeline more cleanly on top of better foundations,  I did.

 ---